With mortgage rates soaring, is it still a good time to invest in real estate?

 For example, by investing in a publicly traded REIT you can start out with as little as $20 or $30, depending on the price of the REIT.
 There are no commissions on trading your investments, unlike the substantial fees for real property.
 Plus, the investments are usually incredibly liquid and typically pay regular quarterly dividends, without you having to manage a property in any way.

-Despite the uncertainties created by the economic climate and the coronavirus, real estate may still prove an attractive investment today, in part due to historically low rates.
+Despite the uncertainties created by the economic climate, real estate may still prove an attractive investment today, despite rising mortgage rates.
 But remember that a lot of the value of investing in real estate comes in the long term, holding a property and letting time grow your investment.
 Investors looking to make a short-term score are often disappointed.